nkpz/RiotDispatch/README.md

 **stuffStore.js**
 ```
-//Subscribe as an API.
+// Subscribe as an API.
 This subscriber will receive global actions and store actions.
 var self = RiotDispatch.store.subscriber();

 var apiStuffChanged = function() {
-    //Create an action to be dispatched to views.
+    // Create an action to be dispatched to views.
 This action contains the current contents of the store.
     RiotDispatch.view.action('apiStuffChanged', self.apiStuff);
 };

 self.apiStuff = "Default value from store";
 apiStuffChanged();

-//Listens for an action that is triggered by the API and contains data from an AJAX request, which we'd like to store.
+// Listens for an action that is triggered by the API and contains
+// data from an AJAX request, which we'd like to store.
 self.on('apiStuffReceived', function(apiStuff) {
     self.apiStuff = "Stuff from API in store"
-    //Now that we have new data stored, run the action creator function to let the view know that it needs to rerender.
+// Now that we have new data stored, run the action creator function
+// to let the view know that it needs to rerender.
     apiStuffChanged();
 });